FAQs for bookshelf-owners

 What happens when my lease ends?

 We will contact you two months before your lease ends to see if you want to continue.
-You can either stop or continue at the same rental rate as before.
+You can either give up your shelf or continue at the same rental rate as before.

 What are the library’s opening hours?